ayuusweetfish/AMPi/README.md

 ## Interface

-:construction: For specific usage, see _sample/_ for now.

 AMPi requires support from the bare metal environment through functions defined in _ampienv.h_.
-These include memory allocation, co-operative scheduler, timer, interrupt handler, and logging.
+These include memory allocation, timer, interrupt handler, mailbox, and logging.
 See comments there for details.

 To build the sample, run